zoontek/react-native-edge-to-edge/README.md

 #### The navigation bar style is erratic

 There's currently [an open issue](https://issuetracker.google.com/issues/346386744) with the Android 15 emulator image regarding the navigation bar style when it is is fully transparent.
 This issue does not occur on physical devices.

-## Third-party libraries 🧩

-If you're an author and your package interferes with edge-to-edge, refer to the [`react-native-is-edge-to-edge` `README.md`](./react-native-is-edge-to-edge) for compatibility instructions.